-This chapter includes information on using Xilinx tools to customize and generate the core.
+This section includes information about using Xilinx® tools to customize and generate the core in the Vivado Design Suite.

-The TEMAC solution which comprises the 10/100/1000 Mb/s, 1 Gb/s, and 10/100 Mb/s IP cores are generated through the Vivado[®] Design Suite using the Integrated Design Environment (IDE).
+The TEMAC solution which comprises the 10/100/1000 Mb/s, 1 Gb/s, and 10/100 Mb/s cores are generated through the Vivado[®] Design Suite using the Integrated Design Environment (IDE).
 This chapter describes the Vivado IDE options used to generate and customize the core.

-If you are customizing and generating the core in the Vivado IP Integrator, see the Vivado Design Suite User Guide: Designing IP Subsystems using IP Integrator (UG994) [Ref 1] for detailed information.
+If you are customizing and generating the core in the Vivado IP Integrator, see the Vivado Design Suite User Guide: Designing IP Subsystems using IP Integrator (UG994) [Ref 2] for detailed information.